top of page

 "we do this for nature's own intrinsic value and right to exist"

-Rewilding, or ecosystem restoration differs from traditional nature conservation which often identifies key species or habitats that are under threat, and then takes steps to protect them.
-This can come at the expense of the wider ecosystem, and relies heavily on human resources, which are becoming more and more unreliable.
+Rewilding, or ecosystem restoration, differs from traditional nature conservation which often identifies key species or habitats that are under threat and then takes steps to protect them.
+This can come at the expense of the wider ecosystem and relies heavily on human resources, which are becoming more and more unreliable.

 Bringing people along on the rewilding journey is part of our purpose as a charity.
-Firstly, by stressing the key role that large grazers, and therefore farming has to play in ecosystem restoration, and secondly by encouraging people to visit any Tir Natur project, which will always be open access.
+Firstly, by stressing the key role that large grazers, and therefore farming, has to play in ecosystem restoration; and, secondly, by encouraging people to visit any Tir Natur project, which will always be open access.

 "rewilding recovers nature to its most complex and complete form"